 Top 20 Museums in Frankfurt

 In Frankfurt, seeing a museum is a must.
 The city has an amazing array of museums that will be sure to catch your interest.
-We have picked twenty of the best museums in Frankfurt that are all easily accessible from the Frankfurt Airport Hotel.
+We have picked twenty of the best museums in Frankfurt that are all easily accessible from the Park Inn by Radisson Frankfurt Airport.

 1. Städel Museum – Situated in a stately Gründerzeit building, the Städel houses one of the most important collections of fine art in Germany.